rekha-balan/azure-docs-test2-pr.nl-NL/articles/service-bus-messaging/service-bus-java-how-to-use-queues.md

 ## <a name="create-a-queue"></a>Create a queue
 Management operations for Service Bus queues can be performed via the **ServiceBusContract** class.
 A **ServiceBusContract** object is constructed with an appropriate configuration that encapsulates the SAS token with permissions to manage it, and the **ServiceBusContract** class is the sole point of communication with Azure.

 The **ServiceBusService** class provides methods to create, enumerate, and delete queues.
-The example below shows how a **ServiceBusService** object can be used to create a queue named "TestQueue", with a namespace named "HowToSample":
+The example below shows how a **ServiceBusService** object can be used to create a queue named `TestQueue`, with a namespace named `HowToSample`:

 ```java
 Configuration config =